studys22/Checkers/README.md

 You can set your params in settings.json:
 ### WindowSize
 Width - unsigned int from 0 to screen size.
 0 - fullscreen.
-Hight - unsigned int from 0 to screen size.
+Height - unsigned int from 0 to screen size.
 0 - fullscreen.
 ### Bot
 IsWhiteBot - true/false.
 IsBlackBot - true/false.